Reviews You Can Rely On

 Salt Removal

-The PUR couldn't maintain its performance into this metric, earning a 1 out of 10 for its pitiful performance.
+The PUR was unable to maintain its performance in this metric.
 We used table salt as our sample salt, dissolving it in the test water supply until it reached significant concentrations, then attempted to filter it with the FM-2000B.

 The levels remained unchanged, registering at about 445 ppm on our meter both before and after filtration.